Yes! The Azores are one of the World’s Safest Places to Travel!

 - N. 3 Austria,

-Just as a comparison, Spain is ranked in the 25th position and the United States of America, United Kingdom, France and Italy don’t even make the Top25 list.
+Just as a comparison, Spain is ranked in the 25th position and the United States of America, United Kingdom, France, and Italy don’t even make it to the Top25 list.
+Even Canada is number 6!

 The Azores are an autonomous region, under the Portuguese and European Union law and rights.